-Pay-Attention Checklist: Facilitating Professional Pathways = Transfer and Careers
+Strategy Checklist: Facilitating Professional Pathways = Transfer and Careers

 The following “practices that make a difference” are the same as those listed on the “Practices that make a difference for transfer” document.
 You may find it helpful to refer to that document to see examples of how some faculty do the things listed on this checklist.
 Provide examples of the strategies you use to accomplish each of the items below, if you do.